 - Complications with breathing and recurring lung infections

 A poor posture being slouched in a chair or leaning to one side can lead to many health complications, for example, you may notice that your family member suffers from recurring lung infections, or tires of talking much more quickly than they used to.

-The adjustment and support from a Seating Matters chair with various accessories and additions such as lateral supports, supports the body and maintains correct posture, enabling the patient to breathe properly without their lung capacity being lessened by a side effect of poor posture, and therefore experiencing less lung infections and overall increased respiratory function.
+The adjustment and support from a Seating Matters chair with various accessories and additions such as lateral supports, can often support the body and help maintain correct posture.
+This can enable the patient to breathe properly without their lung capacity being lessened by a side effect of poor posture, and therefore are likely to experience fewer lung infections and overall increased respiratory function.

 - Digestive and Urinary Tract Problems

 Incorrect posture and unsuitable support from a chair can negatively impact on a patient’s physiological functions and can lead to recurring digestive complications including urinary infections, kidney infections and bowel impactions.
-By utilising the functions of correct seating, the body’s organs have the room they need to work at their optimum level.
+Use of correct seating can give the body’s organs the room they need to perform optimally.

 In the later stages of their illness, many people experience loss of bladder and bowel control.
 It is up to the caregiver to determine how they will help maintain a person’s dignity, but it is wise to ensure that any fabrics on furniture and clothing used by your loved one is easy to remove and clean.

 All Seating Matters chairs are lined with a black medical support material known as Dartex, as well as hard-wearing vinyl on outer sides of the chair.
 The seats, arm covers and footplate, can be removed and cleaned with hospital grade cleaning agents without damaging the material.
 We are careful to maintain strict hospital sanitation and disease control standards, keeping our chairs free of Velcro and material that can trap bacteria.